okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-spa-redirect/main/angular/specificlinks.md

 Angular documentation:

-See [What is Angular?](https://angular.dev/overview) to learn about the framework from Angular's official documentation.
+To learn about the framework from Angular's official documentation, see [What is Angular?](https://angular.dev/overview)

-Okta Developer Blog:
+Okta developer blog:

 * [Flexible Authentication Configurations in Angular Applications Using Okta](https://developer.okta.com/blog/2024/02/28/okta-authentication-angular)
 * [Streamline Your Okta Configuration in Angular Apps](https://developer.okta.com/blog/2023/03/07/angular-forroot)